Annorbi/Active-Directory/README.md

 <br />

 <h2>Practicing handling user account settings</h2>

+Dealing with Account Lockouts
+Get logged into dc-1
+Pick a random user account you created previously Attempt to log in with it 10 times with a bad password

+Configure Group Policy to Lockout the account after 5 attempts:
+How To Configure Account Lockout Threshold in Group Policy

+Attempt to log in with it 6 times with a bad password

+Observe that the account has been locked out within Active Directory Unlock the account
+Reset the password
+Attempt to login with it

+Enabling and Disabling Accounts
+Disable the same account in Active Directory
+Attempt to login with it, observe the error message Re-enable the account and attempt to login with it.

+Observing Logs
+Observe the logs in the Domain Controller
+Observe the logs on the client Machine
+Precursor to cybersecurity and security operations: joshmadakor.tech/cyber

 GPMC.MSC → Group Policy Managment → Forest → Domains → Default domain Policy